x676f64/secureum-mind_map/Solidity201/OZ ERC721.md

 4. OpenZeppelin ERC721URIStorage: ERC721 token with storage based token URI management.

-5. OpenZeppelin ERC721PresetMinterPauserAutoId: ERC721 token, including: 1) ability for holders to burn (destroy) their tokens 2) a minter role that allows for token minting (creation) 3) a pauser role that allows to stop all token transfers 4) token ID and URI autogeneration.
+5. OpenZeppelin ERC721PresetMinterPauserAutoId: ERC721 token, including:
+	1. Ability for holders to burn (destroy) their tokens
+	2. A minter role that allows for token minting (creation)
+	3. A pauser role that allows to stop all token transfers
+	4. Token ID and URI autogeneration.
 This contract uses AccessControl to lock permissioned functions using the different roles.
 The account that deploys the contract will be granted the minter and pauser roles, as well as the default admin role, which will let it grant both minter and pauser roles to other accounts.

 6. OpenZeppelin ERC721Holder: Implementation of the IERC721Receiver interface.
 Accepts all token transfers.